Inside The 2022 Comeback Of Y2K’s Favorite It-Bag

 Advertisement

-First launched in 1997, the Fendi Baguette bag was conceptualised by Silvia Venturini Fendi, who was inspired by French women and wanted to create a purse that could be held like a loaf of bread under the arms.
-But it is the bag’s versatile rectangular shape, recognisable double F-logo clasp, and a wide variety of colours, textures, and materials that cemented its popularity as one of Y2K’s most iconic handbags.

-Fashion commentator and jewellery designer Carla Rockmore, who is part of the Baby Boomer generation, remembers the bag at the height of its popularity.
+Fashion commentator and jewelry designer Carla Rockmore remembers the bag at the height of its popularity.
 Back in the late ‘90s and early ‘00s, she says that “everybody under the sun tried to knock [Fendi Baguette bags] off.”
 She adds, “I remember thinking at the time, ‘Gee, this bag is becoming a canvas, almost a moniker of your style.'"

-And though the Baguette’s It-status waned for a few years — as handbags like the Louis Vuitton Pochette, Balenciaga City, Celine Luggage, and Saint Laurent Sac Du Jour skyrocketed in popularity — Fendi re-issuance of the style in 2019 inspired a second coming.
-When re-introducing the purple sequin version, which was first launched in the house’s fall 1999 collection and popularised by Sex And The City, Fendi tapped no other than Sarah Jessica Parker, who played Bradshaw, for the ad campaign.
-In the commercial, Parker is followed by a group of younger girls who are lusting after her bag, screaming, “Ma’am, I need that bag!”
-She then turns around, replying: “Oh, this isn’t a bag.
-It’s a Baguette!”

 Advertisement